-over 3.4 million girls and boys reached regionally with child protection programming in 2019, including through national and local systems.
+Over 102,500 girls and boys reached regionally with child protection programming in 2020, including through national and local systems.

-Supporting national ownership National leadership and capacities are at the forefront of the response, with UN Agencies, international and national NGOs, and other partners in a supporting role in terms of delivery, advocacy and resource mobilization.
-Through regular engagement, the 3RP complements the response of others operating outside the 3RP framework, including bilateral partners, International Financial Institutions, and the private sector, who all significantly contribute to meeting the needs of host countries, local communities and refugees.
-Helping to protect people Protection remains at the center of the response, from promoting registration and access to territory, supporting efforts to end violence and exploitation, and setting up referrals to specialized services.
+Helping to protect people

+Protection remains at the center of the response, from promoting registration and access to territory, supporting efforts to end violence and exploitation, and setting up referrals to specialized services.
 Facilitating access to civil documentation remains vital to enable access to education, healthcare and employment.
 Innovation has remained at the forefront throughout, such as some of the 3RP countries pioneering the use of Iris Biometrics to conduct registrations and operations before it became global standard.

 3RP partners have significantly helped to reduce the percentage of Syrian children born in the region without any form of identity documents from approximately

+35%

+in 2012 to

+1%

+as of end 2020

-Women like Naiwa received protection support when she arrived in Jordan.
-She also received a small support grant to build her own self-reliance - today Najwa runs a soap making business which provides her and four other women (two Syrian, two Jordanian) with a vital income, and which recently began exporting internationally.
-Photo: UNHCR / M.Hawari Helping national and local systems to cope Municipalities and local authorities are among the primary responders to the Syria crisis.
+Helping national and local systems to cope Municipalities and local authorities are among the primary responders to the Syria crisis.
 3RP partners have increased year-on-year the amount of support towards strengthening public institutions across the region, helping to restore their capacity to deal with the impact of the crisis.

-Since 2014, most of the 251 vulnerable communities/localities in Lebanon have been supported with over 1,150 projects helping to alleviate resource pressure and address the immediate needs of municipalities in terms of service provision.
-In Mohammara, agricultural roads have been rehabilitated and new irrigation canals have been constructed to support the area's agricultural sector and farmers' livelihoods.
-Photo: UNDP / North Lebanon Improving self-reliance The 3RP has championed giving beneficiaries the dignity, choice and flexibility to prioritize their own needs while supporting local economies and laying the foundations for recovery and resilience, as can be seen by the increasing use of cash-based interventions wherever possible.
+vulnerable communities/localities in Lebanon have been supported with over 1,364 projects helping to alleviate resource pressure and address the immediate needs of municipalities in terms of service provision.

+Improving self-reliance The 3RP has championed giving beneficiaries the dignity, choice and flexibility to prioritize their own needs while supporting local economies and laying the foundations for recovery and resilience, as can be seen by the increasing use of cash-based interventions wherever possible.
 In addition, vulnerable host community members are also targeted for vocational training, job placement and entrepreneurship programmes so that they will have better access to employment.
+Number of individuals receiving unconditional, sector-specific or emergency cash assistance

 A Syrian refugee gets an iris scan to authenticate her identity before receiving cash assistance from Zain Cash in Iraq.
-Photo: UNHCR / IRAO
+Photo: UNHCR / IRAQ